wandb/weave/docs/docs/reference/gen_notebooks/online_monitoring.md

 ### 2.2.2 Using high-level APIs
 Instead of goin through every call Weave also provides high-level APIs to directly access model costs, feedback, and other metrics.
-For example for the cost, we'll use the `query_costs` API to fetch the costs of all used LLMs using in project:
+For example, for the cost, we'll use the `query_costs` API to fetch the costs of all used LLMs using in project:

 ```python